 - The asylum seeker does not exceed the maximum time limit of employment, which is 24 weeks per 12 months;

 - The intended work is conducted under general labour market conditions;

 - The employer submits a copy of the “W document” (identity card).

 Despite the fact that Dutch legislation provides for access to the labour market to asylum seekers, in practice, it is extremely hard for an asylum seeker to find a job.
 Employers are not eager to contract an asylum seeker due the assumed administrative hurdles and the supply on the labour market.

 The procedure for applying for an employment licence at the Dutch Employees Insurance Agency in practice takes no longer than 2 weeks, which is the time limit foreseen in law.
 Moreover, although access to the labour market is granted 6 months after the application has been lodged, before the employer can apply for the work permit, a declaration of reception must be obtained.
 Therefore, the time for obtaining the declaration of reception should be added to the waiting period before employment.
 In conclusion, the moment the asylum seeker has the right to perform paid labour differs significantly from the moment he or she can in fact exercise it.

-Asylum seekers are also allowed to do internships or voluntary work.
+Asylum seekers are also allowed to do voluntary work.
 This is possible as from the moment the asylum procedure has started.
 The employer needs a “volunteer’s declaration” form from the Dutch Employees Insurance Agency.
 Work usually needs to be unpaid, non-profit and of social value.

 Article 2(a) Aliens Labour Decree.

 Article 2(a)(1) first sentence and (a), (b) and (c) Aliens Labour Decree.